rust-lang/rfcs/text/3503-frontmatter.md

 ## Multiple frontmatters

-At least for cargo's use cases, the only other file would consier supporting is `Cargo.lock` and we have other avenues we want to explore as future possibilities before we even consider the idea of multiple frontmatters.
+At least for cargo's use cases, the only other file that we would consider supporting is `Cargo.lock` and we have other avenues we want to explore as future possibilities before we even consider the idea of multiple frontmatters.